Oval spinet: History

 Cristofori built the two oval spinets for the Medici family of Florence.
 Cristofori's patron was Prince Ferdinando, the son of Grand Duke Cosimo III and heir to the Tuscan throne.

 Prince Ferdinando, a great opera enthusiast, organized many operatic productions at the Medici villa at Pratolino.
 According to William Holmes (references below), the prince often participated as the continuo player, seated at a harpsichord among the orchestral musicians.
 The theatre the Prince had available at Pratolino was small, so the prince had a strong incentive for a compact instrument that could fit in the orchestra, but had multiple string choirs to provide volume.
 The oval spinets may have been Cristofori's effort to fulfill this requirement (and not the only such effort—see below).

-The two oval spinets are luxury items—the novel product of a very skilled craftsman—which alone would have made them expensive.
+The two oval spinets are luxury items—the novel product of a skilled craftsman—which alone would have made them expensive.
 Moreover, they are enclosed in fine cabinetry made from costly woods.
 Bills that Cristofori submitted to his employers indicate that the cabinetry is the work of a different craftsman, subcontracting for Cristofori.
 The cabinet maker probably also produced outer cases to enclose the instruments—but, if so, these are now lost.

 The two oval spinets both appear in a 1700 inventory of Prince Ferdinando's musical instrument collection.
 This inventory is better known today as the first written evidence for the existence of Cristofori's newly invented piano.
 The next Medici instrument inventory, evidently made by Cristofori himself, dates from 1716, three years after Prince Ferdinando's death.
 The oval spinets do not appear in this inventory, and evidently had been disposed of (through gift or sale).

 In 1726, long after the two original spinets were built, but still in Cristofori's lifetime, the Bolognese builder Giuseppe Maria Goccini (1675-post 1733) built an instrument on similar principles, with the longest strings in the middle, alternating key lengths, and the ability to change stops by sliding the keyboard.
 However, Goccini's instrument was octagonal (a rectangle with truncated corners) rather than rectangular with appended arches.
 It is not known whether this instrument was inspired by Cristofori's or was an independent invention.